 What is a carbon fee?Pricing carbon emissions through a carbon fee is one of the most powerful incentives that governments have to encourage companies and households to pollute less by investing in cleaner technologies and adopting greener practices.
 A carbon fee is a charge placed on greenhouse gas pollution mainly from burning fossil fuels.
 This can be done by placing a surcharge on carbon-based fuels and other sources of pollution such as industrial processes.

 A carbon tax puts a monetary price on the real costs imposed on our economy, our communities and our planet by greenhouse gas emissions and the global warming they cause.
 A shift by households, businesses and industry to cleaner technologies increases the demand for energy-efficient products and helps spur innovation and investment in green solutions.

 Under this system, the price to pollute sets the strength of the economic signal and determines the extent to which green choices are encouraged.
 For example, a stronger price on emissions will lead to more investment in cleaner energy sources such as solar and wind power.
 And although a carbon fee makes polluting activities more expensive, it makes green technologies more affordable as the price signal increases over time.
 Most importantly, a carbon tax gets green solutions into use.

 Carbon taxes in actionMany industrialized countries have used carbon taxes to discourage fossil fuel emissions and promote clean energy.
 For example, Sweden has used a carbon tax to reduce greenhouse gas emissions since 1991.
-Although a suite of other policies has also been used, the Swedish Ministry of Environment estimated the carbon tax has cut emissions by an additional 20 per cent (as opposed to solely relying on regulations), putting the country on target to achieve its commitment under the Kyoto Protocol.
+Although a suite of other policies has also been used, the Swedish Ministry of Environment estimated the carbon tax has cut emissions by an additional 20 per cent (as opposed to solely relying on regulations), enabling the country to achieve its 2012 target under the Kyoto Protocol.
 Sweden's carbon tax has been credited with spurring the innovation and use of green heating technologies that have significantly phased out burning oil for heating.